December - 2022

 Featured Artwork in the Berkeley Art and Interreligious Pilgrimage Project

-Thank you Kathryn Barush for featuring my "Two Angels" painting and this article in the Berkeley Art and Interreligious Pilgrimage Project.
+Thank you Kathryn Barush for featuring my painting and this article in the Berkeley Art and Interreligious Pilgrimage Project.
 Here is the direct link:

 Deborah, based in Los Angeles, is known for her contemporary use of color and classical techniques such as chiaroscuro and sfumato.
-Her recent series: “Faith” features “Two Angels” and many more works inspired by that ancestral and art-infused pilgrimage.
+Her recent series: “Faith” features many more works inspired by that ancestral and art-infused pilgrimage.

 Two Angels by Deborah Lanino